 Pipeline projects are projects that have been approved, permitted, or will receive a Certificate of Occupancy during the projection period (June 30, 2022, to December 15, 2030) and can be credited toward the City's 6th cycle RHNA.
-Using data from the City's Accela permitting system, 336 pipeline projects with 12,593 units are spread across the city, with the majority in the Downtown, West Oakland, Eastlake/Fruitvale, and North Oakland/ Adams Point areas.
-Based on the affordability levels or project-ed rents specified on the project proposal, approximately 21.5 percent of pipeline capacity is affordable for lower-income households, while 1.3 percent is affordable for moderateincome households.
+Using data from the City's Accela permitting system, 336 pipeline projects with 12,593 units are spread across the city, with the majority in the Downtown, West Oakland, Eastlake/Fruitvale, and North Oakland/Adams Point areas.
+Based on the affordability levels or projected rents specified on the project proposal, approximately 21.5 percent of pipeline capacity is affordable for lower-income households, while 1.3 percent is affordable for moderate-income households.
 The remainder is assumed to be affordable for above-moderate-income households.
-All pipeline projects are shown in Table C-5a and b, and shown in Figure C-2 in Appendix C. C. To estimate affordability during the projection period, the City used the results of its recent online survey of ADU owners.11 Projected ADU capacity by affordability level is shown in Appendix C, Table C-8.
+All pipeline projects are shown in Table C-5a and b, and shown in Figure C-2 in Appendix C.